 Think of your shampoo as the weekly or bi-weekly garbage removal.
 It has to be done but not too often.

 How does shampoo help?

 If you chose not to use shampoo, or to skip a few too many washes, you will begin to suffer from dry scalp and itchiness.
-Dry scalp and itchiness is caused by a build-up of the dirt and pollutants on the scalp.
-This build up will throw off the PH balance of your scalp and it begins to become inflamed, itchy and even flaky.
+Dry scalp and itchiness are caused by a build-up of the dirt and pollutants on the scalp.
+This build-up will throw off the PH balance of your scalp and it begins to become inflamed, itchy and even flaky.